TranNhatTan14/Obsidian/content/index.md

 ---
 title: Superman
 ---

 This is the digital note for Superman.
 I have bachelor background in Mechatronics and now I working as AI Engineer in Genestory.
-I speak Vietnamese and now I am learning [English](English.md), [Chinese] and I want to learn [Spanish].
+I speak Vietnamese and now I am learning [English](English.md), Chinese and I want to learn Spanish.
 Come to [resources](Resources) to see some books, articles, ...
 I have completed.

 Project I am working on
 - [Multimodal Personal Assistant](Assistant.md)